AdobeDocs/commerce-operations.en/help/installation/composer.md

 ## Log in as file system owner

-Learn about ownership, permissions, and the file system owner in our [Overview of ownership and permissions topic](prerequisites/file-system/overview.md).
+Learn about ownership, permissions, and the file system owner in the [Overview of ownership and permissions topic](prerequisites/file-system/overview.md).

 To switch to the file system owner: